MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 ### Antivirus software

-Windows Defender will help protect Windows 10 on ARM-based PCs for the supported lifetime of the Windows 10 device.
+Microsoft Defender will help protect Windows 10 and Windows 11 on ARM-based PCs for the supported lifetime of the device.

-Some third-party antivirus software cannot be installed on a Windows 10 PC running on an ARM-based processor.
+Some third-party antivirus software cannot be installed on devices running on an ARM-based processor.
 Collaboration with third-party antivirus software providers is continuing for AV app readiness on ARM-based PCs.
 Contact your antivirus software provider to understand when their apps will be available.

 ## Servicing Surface Pro X